HelpLee/CESALRoomMonitor/README.md

 ## Build the Windows executable with GitHub Actions

+This section is only needed if you want to build the program yourself.

 This repository includes a GitHub Actions workflow.

 1. Push the source code to GitHub.